Last Updated on November 23, 2021

-According to proctor and gamble, it doesn’t remove odor molecules.
-Instead it traps them inside of a chemical shield to mask the bad scent with a fake chemical smell.
+According to Proctor and Gamble, Febreze spray ingredients are a simple makeup.
+They claim it doesn’t remove odor molecules, instead it traps them inside of a chemical shield to mask the bad scent with a fake chemical smell.
 Um – what?

 Some of those chemicals include: